phil-likes-ai/fib-nachos/README.md

 This indicator is intended for fun educational and informational purposes only and does not constitute financial advice its literally Fibonacci fun.

----

-By combining the power of full-spectrum Fibonacci retracements with a stochastics and your other favorites can help deliver a versatile, visually intuitive framework for enhanced technical analysis and more confident trading decisions.